giantswarm/mayu/docs/machine_state_transition.md

 # Machine State Transitions

-In Mayu, the machines have a state which can vary depending on the operations that are performed over them.
-The list of available states in Mayu are:
+In Mayu, the machines have a state, which can vary depending on the operations that are performed on them.
+The list of available states in Mayu is:

 - `unknown`
 - `installed`